No, children younger than 6 years have free admission to the Christmas Garden.

 In this case, we ask for your understanding, that no additional person can get access to the Christmas Garden during this time slot concerned and you have to adjust a later admission time.

-No, since the Christmas Garden is a special event at the Botanic Garden, and the day tickets of the Botanic Garden do not grant any access.
+No, since the Christmas Garden is a special event in the Wilhelma and the day and annual tickets of the Wilhelma do not grant access.

 Yes, persons with a severely disabled pass who have a corresponding mark (B) may take an accompanying person to the Christmas Garden free of charge.
 In any case, the severely disabled pass must be shown as proof.

 The itinerary at the Christmas Garden is barrier-free and hence accessible for wheelchairs.
-In one area (in front of The Great View) it is, however, necessary to negotiate several steps which might represent a challenge with a wheelchair in some cases.
+There are two areas where the trail is slightly steeper; this might constitute a challenge for wheelchairs in some cases.
 The staff deployed at this site will be pleased to help you.
-If you want to bypass this area, you will find an alternative trail on the site map after the Japanese Pavilion (position 25).
 On site you will find disabled-friendly toilets.

 The tour is approximately 2 kilometres long and takes approximately 1.5 hours.
 Of course you can have breaks on your way and extensively admire our installations or stay longer at our photo points.
 Toilets and catering are likewise available along the way.